 We have also developed a version of the Charterpedia specially for mobile devices such as tablets and smartphones.
 To access it, go to the following URL on your mobile device:

 The FRA website, as well as the Agency's other online tools, uses modern web standards (HTML5 and CSS3) developed by the World Wide Web Consortium (W3C), the international body responsible for web-related standards.
-It is viewable in all modern browsers and mobile devices, and is designed to also work in older browsers, although the full functionality may not be available.
+It is viewable in all modern browsers such as Google Chrome, Mozilla Firefox, Apple Safari and Microsoft Edge, as well as their corresponding mobile versions.
 If you are using an older browser and experience any difficulties with the site, you may wish to consider upgrading your browser to the latest version of one of the above browsers.

 We are committed to making this site as accessible as possible for all users, including those with disabilities.
 For more details, please see our accessibility section.

 We offer a number of RSS feeds where you can get the latest news on FRA publications, press releases, events, etc. For more details, please see the RSS section.

 We try to reach as broad an audience as possible by making our content available in multiple languages.
 This website is currently available in English, French and German.
 In addition, many of our publications, press releases and other content are available in other languages in PDF format.
 Enquiries may be sent to via the contact form in any official EU language.
 FRA is committed to further developing its language policy according to the available resources.